647: Circumcise Matters Edition

 And given that Stephen Colbert just got canceled for criticizing Dear Leader, I feel like this story might be a little more relevant to American politics than most of us are ready to admit.

-And in Can't Grant Rant News, Baylor University was in danger of doing a good thing, or I'm sorry, of enabling a good thing to be done, or actually studying how a good thing might be enabled.
+And in Can't Grant rant news, Baylor University was in danger of doing a good thing, or I'm sorry, of enabling a good thing to be done, or actually of studying how a good thing might be enabled.

-Like, your parents offer to pay for college, but then you got to pretend you like.
+Like your parents offer to pay for college, but then you got to pretend you like know how to read and keep that like you have to make up names of books or whatever.
+It's like a whole thing.

 They are as anti-gay as it is legal to be, but they were willing to take the money of an explicitly Christian group to see how churches could continue to be anti-gay without hurting the bottom line so much.